JCSheeron/AS_305841_E00002/305841_E00002_AM_0/Logical/Libraries/McAxis/McAxis.typ

 		PLCopenState :  McAxisPLCopenStateEnum; (*Extended PLCopen state*)
-		InMotion : BOOL; (*Controlled movement on the axis*) MechDeviationCompState : McMechDevCompStateEnum; (*State of mechanical deviation compensation*) END_STRUCT;
+		InMotion : BOOL; (*Controlled movement on the axis*) MechDeviationCompState : McMechDevCompStateEnum; (*State of mechanical deviation compensation*) AutoTuneState : McAutoTuneStateEnum; (* Status of the auto tune activity on the drive*) END_STRUCT;

 	McAdvVelCtrlParType : STRUCT